dRamosCode/kawasaki-as-vscode-extension/README.md

 <img src="https://github.com/dRamosCode/kawasaki-as-vscode-extension/blob/main/docs/thumbnails/themeLight.png?raw=true" style="height:30em; padding:1em"></img>
 <img src="https://github.com/dRamosCode/kawasaki-as-vscode-extension/blob/main/docs/thumbnails/themeDark.png?raw=true" style="height:30em; padding:1em"></img></p>

+### Custom colors

+Syntax highlight colors can be modified by changing VSCode settings.
+You can access your settings via `Ctrl+` shortcut or by navigating to `File/Preferences/Settings`.
+In the `Extensions` section, you will find all the settings related to this extension under the `Kawasaki AS Language` title.

 ## Code Snippets

 Access a collection of code snippets specific to Kawasaki AS language.
 Snippets include descriptions and comments to help you understand their usage.
 Quick access via `ctrl` + `space` key shortcut.
 Accept snippets by pressing `tab` or `Enter`.